 I don’t deliberately dedicate time to just sit idly and observe people.

 Instead, if I know I’m going to be waiting somewhere or stationary for a while, I’ll choose a location where I can watch humanity walk past me.

 I don’t know.
 I’m sure there are NTs who’ll do the same thing.

-A good example is that I like to use an end treadmill at a given gym, because usually, an end treadmill is situated where traffic goes by – such as fairly close to the front desk.
+A good example is that I like to use an end treadmill at a given gym, because usually, an end treadmill is situated where gym members walk by – such as fairly close to the front desk.

 Of course, I don’t keep staring as they’re coming my way.
 I’m discreet and glance away as they begin in my direction.

 But I get a good look at them while they’re entering and while they’re at the desk.